We use a stucco application for our brickface process, performed with at least three coats of hand-troweled Portland cement.

 - A.S.T.M. / Type 1, Federal white cement / Type 2, Dragon gray cement

 - Fiberglass fibers, plasticizers and pure mineral pigments for color

 - Pneutek masonry fasteners for lath

-- Attach a 3.4 gauge, diamond expanded, self-furring, galvanized steel lath to the entire work area with galvanized plastering accessories and expansion joints where required.
+- Attach a 3.4 gauge, diamond-expanded, self-furring, galvanized steel lath to the work area with galvanized plastering accessories and expansion joints where required.

-- Trowel on a first coat of machine mixed cement, sand, fibers and plasticizers to the entire work area.
-We refer to this as the base coat or “scratch” coat because deep scratches are scribed into the cement so the subsequent coats have more area to bond.
-The base coat will dry for 5-7 days before the next coats are applied.
+- Trowel on a first coat of machine-mixed cement, sand, fibers and plasticizers to the entire work area.
+We refer to this as the base coat or “scratch” coat because deep scratches are scribed into the cement, so the subsequent coats have more room to bond.
+The base coat will dry for 5-7 days before the subsequent coats are applied.

-- The surface is finally brush toned with additional colors to achieve a multi color brick effect if desired.
-When finished this three-coat Portland cement stucco system will create the look and feel of a full size brick wall without having to install footings, lintels, sills or custom windows.
+- The surface is finally brush-toned with additional colors to achieve a multi-color brick effect if desired.
+When finished, this three-coat Portland cement stucco system will create the look and feel of a full-size brick wall without installing footings, lintels, sills or custom windows.